troystribling/SimpleFutures/README.md

 ## <a name="recoverwith">recoverWith</a>

 The recoverWith combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
-It takes a recovery function of type NSError -> Future&lt;T&gt; or NSError -> FutureStream&ltT&gt; and can return new instance of type Future&lt;T&gt; or FutureStream&ltT&gt;.
-If an instance completes with success recoverWith returns a new Future&lt;T&gt; or FutureStream&ltT&gt; instance completed with result but if completed with failure recoverWith completes the returned Future&lt;T&gt; or FutureStream&ltT&gt; instance with the result of the recovery function.
+It takes a recovery function of type NSError -> Future&lt;T&gt; or NSError -> FutureStream&lt;T&gt; as argument and returns new instance of type Future&lt;T&gt; or FutureStream&lt;T&gt;.
+If an instance completes with success recoverWith returns a new Future&lt;T&gt; or FutureStream&ltT&gt; instance completed with result but if completed with failure recoverWith completes the returned Future&lt;T&gt; or FutureStream&lt;T&gt; instance with the result of the recovery function.
 The recovery function can fail completing the returned Future&lt;T&gt; or FutureStream&lt;T&gt; instance with failure.

 Future&lt;T&gt; recoverWith is defined by,